CcydtN/ELEC4400-PROJECT/README.md

 Demonstrate full functionality, and characterize performance with post-layout simulation.

-To find more detail, check out the report PDF
+---
+The report PDF contain the detail of the project